mbmcmullen27/effective-c/README.md

 - (170) the preprocessor runs before the source code is translated into object code by the translator.
 This allows the preprocessor to modify the source code written by the user before it's operated on by the translator.

-- _preprocessing directives_ are made of primitave tokens and begin with a leading '#' and terminate with a newline character
+- _preprocessing directives_ are made of primitive tokens and begin with a leading '#' and terminate with a newline character

 - Listing 9-3: #error directive
     ```c